XanaduAI/strawberryfields/doc/introduction/ml.rst

 parameters of fixed gates in the circuit.
 Design, simulation, and hardware execution of these **variational circuits** is handled by Xanadu's `PennyLane package <https://pennylane.ai/>`__.

-Strawberry Fields focuses on providing the functionality for using near-term quantum photonic devices for machine learning.
+Strawberry Fields focuses on providing the functionality for using quantum photonic devices for machine learning.
 Take a look below to see what you can do!

 .. toctree::
    :maxdepth: 1